 There are serious consequences when roads and bridges are crumbling or improperly maintained.
 People who have to drive on dilapidated roads are put at risk every day.
 In fact, in 2009 alone, problems with the state’s roads were a factor in 943 collisions that resulted in injuries, according to the South Carolina Department of Public Safety.

-If you or someone you love has been injured as a result of a poorly designed road, negligent road construction or road maintenance problems, you could have a legal claim for compensation.
 However, these types of cases can be very complicated because a public entity (government agency) is normally in charge of designing and maintaining roads.
 Certain legal limits apply to when a public entity can be held legally accountable for negligence, and there are special rules for suing a government agency.

 An experienced car accident lawyer at the Louthian Law Firm can advise you about your potential claim regarding a dangerous road condition in Columbia or elsewhere in South Carolina.